tombomba/tombomba.github.io/_posts/2020-08-06-say-what-polygon-suggests-games-return-to-a-black-and-white-morality-in-games.md

 ---
-title: "Polygon suggests games to return to a black and white morality"
+title: "Say what?
+Polygon urges a return to black and white morality in games"
 date: 2020-08-06 12:34 -0800
 ---